Israeli–Lebanese conflict: Border clashes and assassinations (September 2000 – July 2006)

 In May 2004, Hezbollah militiamen killed an Israeli soldier along the border within the Israeli held Shebaa Farms.

-Between July and August 2004 there was a period of more intense border conflict.
+Between July and August 2004, there was a period of more intense border conflict.
 Hezbollah said the clash began when Israeli forces shelled its positions, while Israel said that Hezbollah had started the fighting with a sniper attack on a border outpost.

-On 2 September 2004 Resolution 1559 was approved by the United Nations Security council, calling for the disbanding of all Lebanese militia.
+On 2 September 2004, Resolution 1559 was approved by the United Nations Security council, calling for the disbanding of all Lebanese militia.
 An armed Hezbollah was seen by the Israeli government as a contravention of the resolution.
 The Lebanese government differed from this interpretation.

 Syrian troops withdrew from Lebanon in April 2005.

 On 26 May 2006, a car bomb killed Palestinian Islamic Jihad leader Mahmoud Majzoub and his brother in Sidon.
 The Prime Minister of Lebanon Fuad Saniora called Israel the prime suspect, but Israel denied involvement.
 On 28 May 2006, rockets were fired from Lebanon into Israel.

-On 10 June 2006 the Lebanese army arrested members of an alleged Israeli spy ring, including Mahmoud Rafeh, his wife, and two children.
+On 10 June 2006, the Lebanese army arrested members of an alleged Israeli spy ring, including Mahmoud Rafeh, his wife, and two children.
 Police discovered bomb-making materials, code machines and other espionage equipment in his home.
 Rafeh reportedly confessed to the Majzoub killings and to working for Mossad, and admitted that his cell had assassinated two Hezbollah leaders in 1999 and 2003 and the son of Ahmed Jibril, leader of the Popular Front for the Liberation of Palestine-General Command, in 2002.
 Former Lebanese Minister Walid Jumblatt, an outspoken critic of Hezbollah, suspected that the exposure of the spy ring was a Hezbollah fabrication.

-2006 Lebanon War
+2006 Israel–Hezbollah War

 On 12 July 2006, in an incident known as Zar'it-Shtula incident, the Hezbollah initiated diversionary rocket attacks on Israeli military positions near the coast and near the Israeli border village of Zar'it, while another Hezbollah group crossed from Lebanon into Israel and ambushed two Israeli Army vehicles, killing three Israeli soldiers and seizing two.

 Hezbollah promptly demanded the release of Lebanese prisoners held by Israel, including Samir Kuntar and an alleged surviving perpetrator of the Coastal Road massacre, in exchange for the release of the captured soldiers.

 Heavy fire between the sides was exchanged across the length of the Blue Line, with Hezbollah targeting IDF positions near Israeli towns.

 Thus began the 2006 Lebanon War.
 Israel responded with massive airstrikes and artillery fire on targets throughout Lebanon, an air and naval blockade, and a ground invasion of southern Lebanon.
 In Lebanon the conflict killed over 1,100 people, including combatants, severely damaged infrastructure, and displaced about one million people.
 Israel suffered 42 civilian deaths as a result of prolonged rocket attacks being launched into northern Israel causing the displacement of half a million Israelis.
 Normal life across much of Lebanon and northern Israel was disrupted, in addition to the deaths in combat.

 A United Nations-brokered ceasefire went into effect on 14 August 2006.
 The blockade was lifted on 8 September.